brian14708/wh-briefings/speeches-remarks/2021-04/2021-04-28-excerpts-from-remarks-as-prepared-for-delivery-by-president-biden-to-a-joint-session-of-congress.md

 modified_time: 2021-04-28 17:43:52-04:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/04/28/excerpts-from-remarks-as-prepared-for-delivery-by-president-biden-to-a-joint-session-of-congress/
 published_time: 2021-04-28 17:43:51-04:00
-title: Excerpts from Remarks as Prepared for Delivery by President Biden to a Joint Session of Congress
+title: "Excerpts from Remarks as Prepared for Delivery by President\_Biden to a Joint\
+  \ Session of\_Congress"
 ---

 As I stand here tonight, we are just one day shy of the 100th day of my